 About

-Google Scholar - Twitter - LinkedIn - GitHub
+Google Scholar - Twitter - Bluesky - LinkedIn - GitHub

 Teaching (2025): CSC3022F Machine Learning for 3rd years, CSC2042S Supervised Machine Learning for 2nd years, CSC1016S Java programming for 1st years, CSC4019Z Research Methods for Honours.